Evolutionary musicology: History

-The origins of the field can be traced back to Charles Darwin who wrote in The Descent of Man, and Selection in Relation to Sex:
+The origins of the field can be traced back to Charles Darwin who wrote in his 1881 book The Descent of Man, and Selection in Relation to Sex:

 This theory of a musical protolanguage has been revived and re-discovered repeatedly.

 The origins of music

 Like the origin of language, the origin of music has been a topic for speculation and debate for centuries.
 Leading theories include Darwin's theory of partner choice (women choose male partners based on musical displays), the idea that human musical behaviors are primarily based on behaviors of other animals (see zoomusicology), the idea that music emerged because it promotes social cohesion, the idea that music emerged because it helps children acquire verbal, social, and motor skills, and the idea that musical sound and movement patterns, and links between music, religion and spirituality, originated in prenatal psychology and mother-infant attachment.

 Two major topics for any subfield of evolutionary psychology are the adaptive function (if any) and phylogenetic history of the mechanism or behavior of interest including when music arose in human ancestry and from what ancestral traits it developed.
 Current debate addresses each of these.

 One part of the adaptive function question is whether music constitutes an evolutionary adaptation or exaptation (i.e. by-product of evolution).
 Steven Pinker, in his book How the Mind Works, for example, argues that music is merely "auditory cheesecake"—it was evolutionarily adaptive to have a preference for fat and sugar but cheesecake did not play a role in that selection process.
 This view has been directly countered by numerous music researchers.

 Adaptation, on the other hand, is highlighted in hypotheses such as the one by Edward Hagen and Gregory Bryant which posits that human music evolved from animal territorial signals, eventually becoming a method of signaling a group's social cohesion to other groups for the purposes of making beneficial multi-group alliances.

+In 2021, over 100 researchers contributed to a special issue on of the journal Behavioral and Brain Sciences on the topic of music and evolution.
+The special issue was focused around two target articles: one led by Patrick E. Savage entitled "Music as a coevolved system for social bonding" and another led by Samuel Mehr entitled "Origins of music in credible signaling".